Olafaloofian/Full-Stack-Project-Guide/README.md

         - [Atlas](https://www.mongodb.com/cloud/atlas/register) (MongoDB)
         - [Supabase](https://supabase.com/database) (PostgreSQL)
 - Always always ALWAYS stay in contact with each other about the project.
 Communication is key!
-- Have documetation and resources ready to go if you need them
+- Have documentation and resources ready to go if you need them
 - If you are stuck on something for a while:
   - First ask if anyone else on your team can help (use screenshare or a VS Code live server to help each other)
   - Ask for help through Zoom and the instructor or associate will be there as soon as possible